2015 OHA Annual Meeting

 The preliminary program for the 2015 annual meeting is available at 2015 Program.
 You may search the online program by day, time, or person.
 You can also see a daily schedule in grid form this year when you select “Program Calendar” from the menu.
 We will continue to add chairs for sessions and other details to the program throughout the summer.

 If you prefer to register by check, download the 2015 Registration form.

 The conference hotel is the Tampa Marriott Waterside.
+As of Aug.
+20, most of the OHA room block was filled.
+The hotel still has rooms available for Tuesday, Oct 13 and Saturday, Oct 17.
 Make your online reservation using the link TAMPA MARRIOTT.
 To make a phone reservation, call 1-888-789-3090.
 Please request the Oral History Association conference rate.

 Workshops and Tours

 Learn more about OHA Wednesday workshops, our Saturday teacher workshop, and our tour offerings.

 - Dynamic plenary sessions on oral history and social activism, the Guantanamo Public Memory Project, and organizing in the aftermath of Ferguson.

 - Andy Garrison, independent filmmaker out of Austin, Texas, showcasing and speaking about his most recent documentary feature Trash Dance.

 - OHA Presidential Reception at the Tampa Bay History Center and performance of “Gator Tales,” an original play devised and directed by Kevin Marshall in conjunction with the Samuel Proctor Oral History Program featuring the unique experiences of African American students at the University of Florida over the past 50 years.
 The performance is made possible by the Florida Humanities Council and is free and open to the public.